caosborn/craigosborn.uk/_pages/about.md

 Take care and enjoy,<br/>
 Craig

-An of the views and opinions expressed in this blog are my own and do not necessarily reflect the official policy or position of my employer.
+Any of the views and opinions expressed in this blog are my own and do not necessarily reflect the official policy or position of my employer.
 {: .notice--info}